All Products

 Step 4: Export or write data to OSS

-When you export or write data to OSS, you use the external table and the INSERT INTO statement.
-For more information, see INSERT INTO.
-The following section provides the sample statements used in various scenarios.
+To export or write data to OSS, use an OSS external table and an INSERT INTO statement.
+For more information about the syntax, see INSERT INTO.
+The following examples provide the statements for different scenarios.

-• Full data overwrite in exports: export data to OSS and overwrite existing data.
+• Full overwrite export (export data to OSS and overwrite existing data).

 INSERT INTO oss_test_tb SETTINGS s3_truncate_on_insert = 1 SELECT * FROM test_tb_local;

-• Incremental exports: export data to OSS without overwriting existing data.
+• Incremental export (export data to OSS and do not overwrite existing data).

 INSERT INTO oss_test_tb SETTINGS s3_create_new_file_on_insert = 1 SELECT * FROM test_tb_local;

 After this operation is complete, a new object is created in the OSS bucket.
-The new object is named in the following format: Name of the existing object + Sequence number + Object format name.
-The sequence number starts from 0 and increments by 1 for each object creation.
+The new object is named as follows: destination object name + a number starting from 0 and incrementing by 1 + object format name.

-For example, an object named test.csv exists in the destination path that is specified when you create the OSS external table.
-The first time you export or write data to OSS, an object named test1.csv is created.
-If you perform the operation the second time, an object named test2.csv is created.
+For example, if the destination object specified when you create the OSS external table is test.csv, the new object is named test0.csv.
+If you run the operation again, the new object is named test1.csv.
 You can view the new object in the OSS console.

 Important